ibrahim317/encryption-decryptionFiles/README.md

 # cloning
-first you need to clone the sourec files by\
+first you need to clone the source files by\
 `git clone https://github.com/ibrahim317/encryption-decryptionFiles.git`\
 then creat a dirctory to build the sourec files in it.